 Data plays a critical role in everything from business optimization to customer experience.
 In the modern business environment, the ability of companies to derive insights from complex data sources is starting to become a key determinant of business success.

-What delivers value is the analytics applied to the big data, which involves examining the data to discover insights and trends.
+What delivers value is the analytics applied to big data, which involves examining the data to discover insights and trends.
 Without analytics, the data is just a bunch of zeros with limited business use.

-The value of data is linked to how it is used and applied – it can either have a very limited effect on a company’s performance, no impact on business outcomes, or can even spark long-lasting business growth.
+The value of data is linked to how it is used and applied – it can either have a very limited effect on a company’s performance, have no impact on business outcomes, or can even spark long-lasting business growth.

 Data Analysis can help give you not only an insight into your customer’s habits but can also be applied to help your business grow.
-It allows you to stay current with market changes and will enable faster and more accurate business decisions in real-time.
+It allows you to stay current with market changes and will enable faster and more accurate business decisions in real time.